 Part II must be completed even if an approved alternative apportionment method under Conn.
-Agencies Regs. §\$12-711(b)-15 and 12-712(d)-1 is used.
+Agencies Regs. §§12-711(b)-15 and 12-712(d)-1 is used.
 Complete a detailed explanation of the approved alternative apportionment method used to determine the Connecticut income.

-The PE filing Form CT-1065/CT-1120SI electronically should retain a copy of the completed statement for three years from the date of filing.
-The statement must be provided to DRS upon request.
-PE's filing an amended return or that were granted a waiver from electronically filing, should attach the statement to their paper return.
+The PE filing Form CT-1065/CT-1120SI electronically should retain a copy of the completed and detailed explanation for three years from the date of filing.
+The explanation must be provided to DRS upon request.
+PEs filing an amended return or that were granted a waiver from electronically filing, should attach the explanation to their paper return.